lubuntu-team/manual/source/3/3.2/3.2.4/date_and_time.rst

 If you do not wish to synchronize your clock via network time protocol uncheck the :guilabel:`Enable network time synchroniziation (NTP)` checkbox.
 Once NTP is disabled you want to be able to change your time locally you will be able to change your time by typing your time in the correct time.

+To cancel your changes to in date and time press the :guilabel:`Cancel` button.

 Screenshot
 ----------
 .. image:: date_and_time.png